WebberZone/autoclose/readme.txt

 = Can I delete or limit revisions? =
 Yes, you can delete all revisions or set a limit per post type from the settings page.

+= Is Auto-Close still being actively developed? = Following 3.2.0, Auto-Close moves to maintenance-only support: no new features are planned, but it continues to receive security, compatibility, and regression fixes.
+Your settings, scheduled jobs, and existing behavior are unaffected by this change.

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/wordpress/plugin/autoclose/vdp)